krishaamer/green-filter-research/research/literature/sustainability.md

 ## Data Visualisation {#data-visualisation}

--   Global temperature measurement starts from the 1880s where we have the first records from ships (Brohan et al. (2012)).
+-   Brohan et al. (2012) reports global temperature measurement starts from the 1880s where we have the first records from ships.
 -   Industrial revolution
 -   Data Data Visualisation has a Long history, starting with Alexander von Humboldt.